Caring Role at Home

 - Respite care – Allows you to take a break so you can engage in your own personal activities and appointments, while the person you care for is looked after either at home, in a community centre or in an aged care home.

-- Counselling – Support, information and advocacy for Carers.
+- Counselling Support for Carers – Support, information and advocacy for Carers.

-If the person you are caring for is not currently accessing the available aged care services, you may want to consider whether they may benefit from some Help at Home.
+If the person you are caring for is not currently accessing the available aged care services, you may want to consider whether they may benefit from some Home Maintenance Services.
 A wide range of services are available including –

-- Home maintenance and modifications including garden maintenance, repairs and installation of items such as ramps and hand rails.
+- Home Maintenance Services including garden maintenance, repairs and installation of items such as ramps and hand rails.

-- Meals including help with food preparation in the person’s own home and/or delivery of meals
+- Meal Services including help with food preparation in the person’s own home and/or delivery of meals

-- Transport including vouchers and subsidies for taxis as well as transport provided by volunteers.
+- Transport Services including vouchers and subsidies for taxis as well as transport provided by volunteers.

-- Domestic help including general housework such as washing and ironing clothes, house cleaning and dishwashing.
+- Domestic assistance including general housework such as washing and ironing clothes, house cleaning and dishwashing.

-- Allied health including physiotherapy (exercises, mobility, strength and balance).
+- Allied health / therapy services including physiotherapy (exercises, mobility, strength and balance).
 Physiotherapists can also assist with techniques for safe lifting.
 Occupational therapy (assistance to recover or maintain your physical ability).

 - Independent Living Centres which have equipment and products to help manage disabilities in daily life.